7 Patent Monetization Mistakes You Should Never Make

-Hiring and inexperienced IP consulting firm will only cost you time and resources.
-Just as we mentioned above, monetization requires deep understanding of your industry and your own business.
+Hiring an inexperienced IP consulting firm will only cost you time and resources.
+Just as we mentioned above, monetization requires a deep understanding of your industry and your own business.
 An inexperienced firm can still bring results but those results might not be relevant to you or to your business.

 Using our expertise in the domain, we devised this outsourcing decision matrix that can help you or anyone decide the right vendor for them.